Different Types of Cleaning Procedures in Hotel Housekeeping

 What is the process of Manual Scrubbing?

-Scrub gently in straight lines away from yourself, working backwards.
+- Scrub gently in straight lines away from yourself, working backward.

-Rinse well in order to remove any detergent from the surface.
+- Rinse well to remove any detergent from the surface.

 What are the Equipment & agents required for Manual Scrubbing?